 But that look comes at a cost.
 So let’s talk about the problems: what glitter is made of, how it is made, and what happens to it when the party’s over?

 Glitter is usually made out of a combination of aluminum and plastic.
-It is, ultimately, nothing more than minute particles that are poisoning our oceans with plastic pollution.
+It is, ultimately, nothing more than minute particles that are poisoning our oceans with plastic pollution, in the form of microplastics.

 How is glitter made?
 Great question.
 Manufacturers begin with large thin sheets of plastic or aluminum and coat them with lacquers, paints, and metals — then cut out the individual pieces using a specially shaped press.